iluvdadong/iluvdadong/README.md

 Hello 🐵🤟, I'm Charlie.
-I'm open front-end developer who loves to talk about web/app technologies and design trends.
-I majored in both Media Design and Computer Science & Engineering in university.
+I'm an open front-end developer who loves to talk about web/app technologies and design trends.
+I majored in both media design and CS in University.
 I worked as a freelance web designer for more than 3 years.
-After I got intereted in software development, I switched career as a programmer.
+After I got interested in software development, I switched my career path as a programmer.
 Currently, I'm working as front-end developer.

 ## 💻 TECH STACK